timmcginley/Agile/Concepts/MorphogeneticPrototyping/README.md

 # Morphogenetic Prototyping

-> Morphogenetic Prototyping is the methodology that we use to define our [Agile Prototypes]
+Morphogenetic Prototyping is the methodology that we use to define our [Agile Prototypes].
+We divide the building into [meta-disciplinary] elements.
+These are then organised in [Gene Systems].
+Morphogenetic Prototyping enables us to then go forwards and backwards in the pseudo developmental stages of the agile prototypes.
+Thereby enabling the designer to jump forwards and backwards in 'design time'.

 ## Morphogenesis
 >" Morphogenesis which is derived from the Greek, morphê (form) and genesis(creation).
 In developmental biology morphogenesis describes how a single cell organism can self-organise and grow into a complex multicellular organism that is capable of a variety of functions. "